DjangoGirls/tutorial/css/README.md

 `h1 a` is a CSS Selector.
 Any `a` element inside of an `h1` element (i.e. when we have in code something like: `<h1><a href="">link</a></h1>`) is the tag we're applying our styles to, and we're telling it to change its color to `#FCA205`, which is orange.
 Of course, you can put your own color here!

 In a CSS file we determine styles for elements in the HTML file.
-The elements are identified by the element name (i.e. `a`, `h1`, `body`), the element class or the element id.
+The elements are identified by the element name (i.e. `a`, `h1`, `body`), the attribute `class` or the attribute `id`.
 Class and id are names you give the element by yourself.
 Classes define groups of elements, and ids point to specific elements.
 For example, the following tag may be identified by CSS using the tag name `a`, the class `external_link`, or the id `link_to_wiki_page`:

     <a href="http://en.wikipedia.org/wiki/Django" class="external_link" id="link_to_wiki_page">